cloudmelon/Getting-Started-With-DevOps-AKS/README.md

-# OCP Tech Talk Graduates
+# Getting Started With DevOps AKS

 ## Objectives
-This session is designed for TSPs or other similar roles come from graduate program and any other want to build up their work knowledge on Microsoft Azure.
+This repostory is designed for IT Professional who wants to build up their work knowledge on Azure DevOps and Azure Kubernetes Services (AKS).